jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   * About 1.5 - 2.5 hours of video per organ system
 * Highly, highly recommend (you'll also see it highly recommended in First Aid resource recommendations appendix)
-* 12 month subscription, so purchase 12 months out from your STEP1 exam date
+* Purchase 21 months out from your STEP1 exam date
 * Interesting to that
   [Google Trends](//google.com/trends/explore#q=pathoma%2C%20Goljan) shows
   Pathoma (blue) overtaking Goljan's [Rapid Review Pathology] (red).  <img src="/images/goljan-pathoma-trend.png" class="thumb" alt="Pathoma (blue) is overtaking Goljan (red)">
 * [Record audio] so you can listen while you commute or exercise
+* Combine with [Goljan's lectures][goljan] to get multiple views of key topics.
+Sometimes one explains it better than the other.

 ### [U-World](//www.usmleworld.com/purchase.aspx): practice questions

 * The official question bank of USMLE
+* Also known as "USMLE World"
 * Explanations are of the highest quality
 * $250 for question bank and self-assessments
 * Purchase about 90 days out from your STEP1 date
+  * For your modules, you'll want to purchase [USMLE-Rx or Kaplan qbanks][qbanks]
 * Organize your classmates to get a group discount
 * When you hit dedicated STEP1 study time, you must do every question in this qbank at least once.
 Many students go through twice.

-## Resources to many students use
+## Top resources many students use

 The three resources above will provide the most comprehensive coverage in the fewest number of resources.
 That said, nearly all students pull from a few